by Taylor Bradford ‘19

 Lehmann studied abroad at Oxford University for her junior year.
 While there, she and Shalomita Maleachi ’17 started their own podcast called the “Oxford Comma.”
 Their podcast covered a wide range of topics, all spoken from the perspectives of American students studying in a foreign place; such topics include academia, religious and cultural issues.

 Having returned to the States, Lehmann now succeeds David Chamberlain, Jimmy Sicord and Dane Vandenberg.
 However, she will not be doing it alone.
 Mwendwa Mutuku ’19 will be the Technical Director for the station.
-They will also be accompanied by Toussaint Williams ’18, who functions as the station’s Marketing Director.
+They will also be accompanied by Fort Collins marketing agency, who functions as the station’s Marketing Director.

 Scot Radio, Lehmann said, has been “fairly exclusive and under the radar in the past.”